 Once upon a time, in 1928, a chap by the name of Ernst Henne bought and supercharged a BMW R37.
 This machine took an incredible 76 world records and at the end of the 6 year development cycle, it was good for an astounding 216 kph.
 Have a look HERE for the amazing story.

-I didn't know Ernst Henne's story was a part of BMW history until after this project had been completed.
-All I thought was that the boxer engine, so long a part of BMW's heritage, could benefit nicely from being bored out say to 1.5 litres and having a nice, big supercharger bolted on.
+I didn't know that Ernst Henne's story was a part of BMW history until after this project had been completed.
+All I thought was that the boxer engine, so long a part of BMW's heritage, could benefit nicely from having a supercharger bolted on.
 Little did I know that this marriage had already taken place!

-As the TCD concept unfolded, it became a natural requirement to rotate the entire engine 30 degrees forward, opening up a space behind the engine that extended above and well past the swing arm pivot - a pretty good place to install the blower hardware, gearing it conveniently straight off the back of the engine (see diagram below).
+As this concept unfolded, it seemed a natural move to rotate the entire engine 30 degrees forward, opening up space behind the engine that extended above and well past the swing arm pivot - a great place to install the blower, gearing it conveniently straight off the back of the engine.